-With implementation of the red snapper and grouper/tilefish IFQ programs, it is likely that fishermen with limited IFQ shares and allocation holdings would shift fishing effort towards other species, including reef fish species under consideration in this action.
-The species proposed for inclusion are part of a multi-species fishing strategy employed by many hook-and-line commercial vessels.
+The species proposed for inclusion are the primary species composing a multi-species fishing strategy employed by many hook and line commercial vessels.
 Rather than target a particular species, fishermen catch several reef fish species.
 In some years, some of the species may be more abundant than others.
-This fishing strategy allows for such unpredictable fluctuations in species composition and promotes flexibility of commercial fishermen.
+This unselective strategy for fishing allows for such unpredictable fluctuations in species composition and also promotes flexibility of commercial fishermen.
 This is an important feature for sustainable fishing: rather than targeting a primary species directly, fishermen catch a broad assortment of species.
 A recent paper by Garcia et al. (2012) supports the idea that a multi-species fishing strategy is more sustainable and aids in minimizing ecosystem impacts than selective targeting of single species.